cllu/sorm/README.md

 - Add support for JValue from json4s, which will be converted to String internally
 - Use Java 8 time instead of joda-time
 - remove joda-convert
+- use slf4j instead of scala-logging
 - TODO: remove dependencies on sext and embrace

-- TODO: use slf4j instead of scala-logging
+The fork is not published, so you need to compile and install locally:

-To install
+    mvn install -DskipTests=true -Dgpg.skip=true

+Then use a new groupId

-    libraryDependencies += "org.sorm-framework" % "sorm" % "0.3.18"
+    libraryDependencies += "com.chunlianglyu.sorm" % "sorm" % "0.3.18"

 ## Supported databases